Landscape Design · New York City

 Detailed Design & Plant Specification

-We develop the full landscape design in detail — hardscaping drawings, planting plans with species, sizes, and quantities specified, lighting fixture schedules, irrigation layouts, and material specifications for all paving, decking, and garden structures.
-Plant selections are made based on the specific sun, shade, wind, and microclimate conditions of the site, as well as long-term maintenance requirements suited to the client’s preferences.
+Full landscape design in detail — hardscaping drawings, planting plans with species, sizes, and quantities specified, lighting fixture schedules, irrigation layouts, and material specifications.
+Plant selections made based on the specific sun, shade, wind, and microclimate conditions of the site.

 05